Why some employee forums fail (and how to change that)

 Action – Set up or revamp your representative committee

-✅ Employees want to feel included
+Employees want to feel included

-This means that representatives need to be visible, communicating with everyone rather than just with those they work closely with, they need to be asking for opinions, communicating back after meetings, demonstrating their value.
+This means that representatives need to be visible, communicating with everyone rather than just with those they work closely with, they need to be asking for opinions, communicating back after meetings, and demonstrating their value.

 Action – Help your committee/forum with its ‘PR’ to ensure the necessary visibility and communications